-The Chamber Music Conference is celebrating and honoring our 75-year past and the impact the Conference has had on the music world.
-We are excited about a number of initiatives, focused not only on celebrating this significant milestone but also on strengthening our community and inspiring our future.
+In 2022, the Chamber Music Conference celebrated and honored our 75-year past and the impact the Conference has had on the music world.
+We completed a number of initiatives, focused not only on celebrating this significant milestone but also on strengthening our community and inspiring our future.

-Our other major project is the commissioning of four major chamber music works from composers Donald Crockett, Kurt Rohde, Hannah Lash, and Elizabeth Ogonek.
-The commissioned works, which are funded by generous donations from participants, will include winds, strings, and piano, reflecting the instrumental composition of our Conference.
-The works will be presented at the next Conference, which is being planned for 2021.
+Our next major project was the commissioning of four major chamber music works from composers Donald Crockett, Kurt Rohde, Han Lash, and Elizabeth Ogonek.
+The commissioned works, which were funded by generous donations from participants, included winds, strings, and piano, reflecting the instrumental composition of our Conference.
+The works were presented at the 2022 Conference.
 For more information, see the Composers' Forum page.

-We are pleased to announce CMC Stories, an ongoing initiative to collect oral histories from the CMC community.
-Inspired in part by the popular StoryCorps project, our goal is to put together a rich archive representing CMC experiences of all sorts throughout the Conference's history.
+CMC Stories was initiative to collect oral histories from the CMC community.
+Inspired in part by the popular StoryCorps project, our goal was to put together a rich archive representing CMC experiences of all sorts throughout the Conference's history.

-Use the links on the right side of this page to hear some of the stories we've received so far.
+Use the links on the right side of this page to hear some of the stories we received.

 — Bobby Kipp and Claire Stefani, 75th Anniversary Committee co-chairs